moses000/AIDesktopPilot/README.md

 Contributing
 Open issues or pull requests on GitHub.
 Contact
-Create a GitHub issue or email [your email]
+Create a GitHub issue or email [im.imoleayomoses@gmail.com]